 Some practical information:

-You must attend the compulsory introduction meeting (January 16 at 13.15, 2017, Lundmarkssalen) and the subsequent physics introduction meeting.
+You must attend the COMPULSORY introduction meeting (Monday August 28 at 13.15, 2017, Lundmarkssalen) and the subsequent physics introduction meeting.
 During these meetings you will be informed about further compulsory modules

 You must sign a registration form with your supervisor during the first week and provide a one-page project plan for your project.
 These are to be sent to the course coordinator (see Contact) at latest one week after the introductory meeting.
 Use the Astronomy and Theoretical Physics registration and not the Physics Department form.